 History of the South Interior Building, Washington DC

 The South Interior Building, Washington, D.C.
-Headquarters for the Office of Surface Mining, is rich in history and it is the intent of this web page to convey some of the interesting highlights.
+Headquarters for the Office of Surface Mining Reclamation and Enforcement (OSMRE), is rich in history.
 This is an unofficial staff compilation of the South Interior Building history that was developed from many published sources.
 Much of the information was collected during the 50th Anniversary of the Joint Chiefs of Staff celebration, held in the in the Director's office on February 10, 1992.
 All photos are from the National Archives and are linked to captions in the text.

 Constructed in 1932 as the Public Health Building, the South Interior Building has had a fascinating past...the defeat of Hitler's forces in Europe had its beginning within the building walls, teepees and tennis courts once had their place on the grounds where the building now stands, and plans were laid for construction of the first atomic bomb in an isolated wooden structure on the roof of the building.